GeorgeWebDevCy/TCNApp/README.md

 ## 🗄️ Persisted Storage Keys

 - Configure storage keys in `src/config/authConfig.ts` to match your environment or namespace requirements.
-Keys exist for JWT tokens, refresh tokens, cached user profiles, and the session lock flag, alongside PIN hash and salt entries.【F:src/config/authConfig.ts†L1-L22】
+Keys exist for persisted WordPress credentials (token placeholders), cached user profiles, and the session lock flag, alongside PIN hash and salt entries.【F:src/config/authConfig.ts†L1-L22】
 - `wordpressAuthService.ts` and `pinService.ts` both rely on these constants when reading or writing to AsyncStorage, so keep them in sync if you change the keys.【F:src/services/wordpressAuthService.ts†L63-L111】【F:src/services/pinService.ts†L21-L66】

 ---

 ## 🛡️ WordPress Backend Requirements

-- Expose the JWT auth endpoints listed in `WORDPRESS_CONFIG` (`/wp-json/jwt-auth/v1/token`, `/validate`, and `/wp/v2/users/me`).
-Popular plugins such as "JWT Authentication for WP-API" can provide these routes.【F:src/config/authConfig.ts†L1-L11】【F:src/services/wordpressAuthService.ts†L126-L205】
+- Install and configure the GN Password Login API plugin so `/wp-json/gn/v1/login` is reachable for REST authentication, and ensure `/wp-json/wp/v2/users/me` remains accessible for profile hydration when tokens are available.【F:src/config/authConfig.ts†L1-L17】【F:src/services/wordpressAuthService.ts†L1-L220】
 - Ensure CORS and HTTPS are enabled so the React Native app can reach the WordPress API from devices and simulators.
 - Grant users permission to call the profile endpoint so their display name and avatar can be hydrated after login.【F:src/services/wordpressAuthService.ts†L29-L61】